drogue-iot/rfcs/active/0023-covesa-vss-adapter.md

 NOTE: Using Drogue Cloud as a connectivity layer is out of scope for this RFC.
 Defining mapping of the [VISSv2 transport layer](https://www.w3.org/TR/viss2-transport/) using Drogue Cloud is a future task.

+## Outcome

+The initial outcome of this work is a tool that can read the VSS files (.vspec) and generate the Dopplegänger resources to represent it in a digital twin.

 ## Terminology

 A _Thing_ is a digital representation in Drogue Dopplegänger that may represent a sensor or some value or a relationship to other things.